SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/DataStructures/ReadMe.md

 	These data structures are very similar - structurally - to those in STL (using STL-style naming, patterns, etc).

+	These data structures are all 'ranges aware' - and all valid ranges.

 	They
 		-	are not <a href="Thread-Safety.md#C++-Standard-Thread-Safety">C++-Standard-Thread-Safety</a> (externally synchronized)
 		-	they are not organized around the Stroika Container abstractions/access patterns